Excavation: A Memoir

 Excavation by Wendy C. Ortiz will change your life.
 Readers will find everything here: a gripping and necessary story, luminous writing and an utterly compelling heroine who is both generous and fierce.
 You will emerge changed, dazzled, energized, disbelieving and yet a believer.
 Most of all, read this book because, like all great literature, and especially the best memoirs, it will make you feel more alive.”

-—Emily Rapp, author of The Still Point of the Turning World and Poster Child
+—Emily Rapp Black, author of The Still Point of the Turning World

 “The time has finally arrived when women are telling the truth—the hard truths, the messy, glorious, loud, tender, screeching corporeal truths—about their lives as they live them and not lived as we are asked to live them.
 Wendy C. Ortiz’s writing will rearrange your DNA.
 Permanently, beautifully…”